 7 Part of the Byrd rule, Section 313(a), also applies to reconciliation measures considered pursuant to Section 258C of the Balanced Budget and Emergency Deficit Control Act of 1985.
 This section, which never was invoked, provided for the consideration of reconciliation legislation in the fall in order to achieve deficit reductions that would obviate the need for an expected sequester under the original statutory pay-as-you-go (PAYGO) requirement (or, previously, the deficit targets).
-The PAYGO requirement effectively expired at the end of the 107th Congress (see CRS Report RS21378, Termination of the "Pay-As-You-Go" (PAYGO) Requirement for FY2003 and Later Years, by Robert Keith.)
+The PAYGO requirement effectively expired at the end of the 107th Congress (see CRS Report RS21378, Termination of the "Pay-As-You-Go" (PAYGO) Requirement for FY2003 and Later Years, by Robert Keith; out of print; available to congressional clients upon request).
 A new statutory PAYGO requirement was enacted in P.L.
 111-139, but it does not involve Section 258C of the 1985 act.
 All of the reconciliation measures considered by the Senate thus far have originated pursuant to Section 310 of the CBA of 1974.